 That said, it is important to note that the entire concept of burden sharing is far from obsolete.
 In fact, in many of our interactions with foreign governments when advocating on behalf of sanctions-whether against Iran, Russia, North Korea, or others-a major source of frustration was not the absence of burden sharing by the United States but that of other countries.
 Notably, many governments were interested not only in whether other countries would be undertaking the same cuts, restrictions, or impediments in their normal trade, but also whether the United States would treat those who refused to comply with US demands equally.
-In this, the imperative of burden sharing somewhat shifted from a situation in which countries wanted to see the United States absorb its share of the costs and to one in which the United States was entreated to serve as an objective and impartial referee.
+In this, the imperative of burden sharing somewhat shifted from a situation in which the United States was entreated to serve as an objective and impartial referee.
 This likely speaks to the next issue, the degree to which the United States is in more of a position today than in 1982 to anticipate and manage resistance to its sanctions drives and, if it is, why.